TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.5.md

 ---

-hearing of thy love, and of the faith which thou hast toward the Lord Jesus, and toward all the saints;
+hearing of your love, and of the faith which you have toward the Lord Jesus, and toward all the saints;